cycluster/cycluster.github.io/index.md

 summary:
 ---

-### Partially constructed, still under construction
+### About the CYCluster

-The Calabi-Yau cluster is aimed to serve as a code and documentation repository for various aspects of Calabi-Yau manifolds (aritmetic, geometry, physics).
+The Calabi-Yau cluster a collaboration is aimed to serve as a code and documentation repository for various aspects of Calabi-Yau manifolds (aritmetic, geometry, physics).

-More details coming soon.
+### News

+Data for the paper [Paramodular forms from Calabi-Yau operators](https://arxiv.org/abs/2408.10183) [is now available](/rawdata.html)

+### Zulip

 This project is sponsored by Zulip.
+Our dedicated Zulip channel is at: [cycluster.zulipchat.com](https://cycluster.zulipchat.com/login/?preview=true) To join the zulip channel, get in touch with kidambi@duck.com.

+### Contributing

+If you are interested in contributing support (financial, moral, philosophical, ethical, coding, data etc.), get in touch with kidambi@duck.com

 <!-- ## H1
 Follow these instructions to build the theme.